Demonstrating “high potential for success in the major”

 - To start Gateway this winter: Deadline: 5:00 p.m., Friday, December 8.
-The online application portal will go live in mid-November.
+The online application portal is now closed.
 [Note: If you access this link with Firefox and encounter an error message when trying to upload your documents, try a different browser like Safari or Chrome.]

 Document naming instructions (all documents must be saved as pdf documents):

 - Statement of intent (application essay): Last Name_ID number_statement.pdf (e.g. Smith_951000000_statement.pdf)

 - Letters of recommendation: Last Name_ID number_LOR.pdf.
 Use numbers for multiple letters. (e.g. Smith_951000000_LOR1.pdf, Smith_951000000_LOR2.pdf, etc.)